hooroo/roo-ui/CONTRIBUTING.md

 <a name="packages-utility"></a>
 ### Utility packages

-Utility packages contain utility functions, configuration, etc. They are housed in the `packages/common` directory, and export one or many constants or functions from a single entry point.
+Utility packages contain utility functions, configuration, etc. They export one or many constants or functions from a single entry point.

 Utility packages should define a script to compile the Javascript source with [Babel](http://babeljs.io), and a `main` property pointing at the compiled entry point: